solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/older_istio_versions.md

 ...
 {{< /highlight >}}

 For either version, in the above snippet we configure the location of the Unix Domain Socket where the Istio node agent is listening.
-Istio's node agent is the one that generates the certificates/keys, communicates with Istio Citadel to sign the certificate, and ultimately provides the SDS API for Envoy/Gloo's Gateway proxy.
+Istio's node agent is the one that generates the certificates/keys, communicates with Istio Citadel to sign the certificate, and ultimately provides the SDS API for Envoy/Gloo Edge's Gateway proxy.
 The other configurations control the location of the JWT token for the service account under which the proxy runs (so the node agent can verify what identity is being requested) and how the request will be sent (in a header, etc).

 ---